marianmeres/jay/README.md

 ]
 ```

 3. Create any yaml definition files describing your models.
 Name of the yaml file will be the name of your entity.
-There are few entity names which are reserved (currently `_user` and `_asset`).
+There are few entity names which are recognized by the system as a special cases (currently `_user` and `_asset`).
+   <br /><br />
-   <br /><br />For now, look into the `_cms-data-demo` folder for inspiration.
+   For now, look into the `_cms-data-demo` folder for inspiration.
 At very minimum, copy the `_user.yaml` and `_user/[whatever-the-id-is].json` to your new project's data dir.
 Edit the user json file by hand to fit your needs, mainly the `__password` key with some bcrypt value.
 You may use `npm run pswhash [your-password]` as a helper here.

 4. Now, restart the server and refresh your admin GUI browser window to reload project configuration and select "My Project" from the projects list and you should be good to go.

-## The REST endpoints (docs will be improved)
+## The REST endpoints (todo: improve docs)

 Main collection and model endpoints.
-Whether they require authorized requests depends on the schema configuration.
+Whether they require HTTP authorized requests depends on the schema configuration.

 - `/{PROJECT_ID}/api/_cms/{ENTITY}` (`limit` and `offset` query params are supported)
 - `/{PROJECT_ID}/api/_cms/{ENTITY}/{DOCUMENT_ID}`